 Combat Related Death Credit (code 25)

-If you are filing a return on behalf of a military service member who died as a result of military service in a combat zone, you may claim a nonrefundable credit equal to the amount of the tax liability on the return attributable to the deceased service member.
+If you are filing a return on behalf of a military service member who died as a result of military service in a combat zone, you may claim a nonrefundable credit equal to the amount of your tax liability on the return attributable to the deceased service member.

 To qualify for the credit, all of the following conditions must be met: